robrao/CatchmentNet/README.md

 # Catchment Net

-A plugin that automatically syncs your Substack newsletter subscriptions from Gmail into Obsidian notes.
+A plugin that automatically pulls your Substack newsletters (from Gmail) and Nostr long form content into markdown notes.

 ## Features

-- 🔄 Automatic syncing of Substack newsletters from Gmail
+- 🔄 Automatic syncing of Substack newsletters from Gmail and Nostr longform content
-- 📧 OAuth2 authentication with Gmail API
 - 📝 Converts HTML newsletters to clean Markdown
 - 🏷️ Adds structured frontmatter with metadata
 - ⏰ Configurable auto-sync intervals
 - 📁 Organizes newsletters in designated folders
-- 🔍 Prevents duplicate imports

 ## Installation